gcolo93/IT_Journey/Starter_Pack/VSCode/Code_Faster_with_VSCode/Chapter_6_Writing_Code.md

-6. Writing Code
-06.01 Zoom In or Out of Text in the Editor Using the Mouse Wheel 16h 24m remaining
 Chapter 6.
 Writing Code
 “We will never be rid of code, because code represents the details of the requirements.
 At some level those details cannot be ignored or abstracted; they have to be specified.
 And specifying requirements in such detail that a machine can execute them is programming.
 Such a specification is code.”